RISHABH1270/Kubernetes_Cheatsheet/README.md

             - containerPort: 80
 ```

 By default, Pods created by a DaemonSet are scheduled on all worker nodes, but not on control plane nodes.
-This is because control plane nodes are typically tainted with: node-role.kubernetes.io/control-plane:NoSchedule
+This is because control plane nodes are typically tainted with:

+node-role.kubernetes.io/control-plane:NoSchedule

 This taint prevents regular (custom) workloads from being scheduled on them.
 Since DaemonSet Pods are considered regular workloads, they do not get scheduled on control plane nodes unless the Pod is configured with a matching toleration to explicitly allow it.

+---

 ## ⏰ CronJob

 A CronJob in Kubernetes allows you to run Jobs on a repeating schedule, similar to how Linux cron works.
 It's ideal for tasks like: Backups, Log rotation, Scheduled reporting, Cleanup scripts.

-First  *   -  Minute         (0-59)
+- First  *   -  Minute         (0-59)
-Second *   -  Hour           (0-23)
+- Second *   -  Hour           (0-23)
-Third  *   -  Day of Month   (1-31)
+- Third  *   -  Day of Month   (1-31)
-Fourth *   -  Month          (1-12)
+- Fourth *   -  Month          (1-12)
-Fifth  *   -  Day of Week    (0-7)  → Sunday = 0 or 7
+- Fifth  *   -  Day of Week    (0-7)  → Sunday = 0 or 7

-📄 Sample CronJob YAML
+📄 Sample CronJob YAML:
 ```yaml
 apiVersion: batch/v1
 kind: CronJob